JvanKatwijk/dab-cmdline/README.md

  Note that this function is *required* to be provided for,

- The resulting audio samples - if any - are returned as pairs of 16 bit integers, with the length (in items), and the baudrate as other parameters.
+ The resulting audio (PCM) samples - if any - are returned as pairs of 16 bit integers, with the length (in items), and the baudrate as other parameters.
 The PCM samples are passed on by the library to the user through a user defined callback function.
  The type of the callback function should be conformant to

 	typedef void (*cb_audio_t)(int16_t *, int, int);